flsteven87/amazon-product-analyzer/README.md

 This project is licensed under the MIT License.

 ---

-**Built with ❤️ using Claude Code and modern AI development practices**

 *For questions or discussions about the architecture and implementation choices, please refer to the [detailed documentation](./ARCHITECTURE.md).*